cpcscc/rr.cpcscc.org/content/en/reports/2020/use-of-facial-recognition/_index.md

 ---
-title: "Use of Facial Recognition in Santa Clara County Past and Present"
+title: "Use of Facial Recognition by Law Enforcement in Santa Clara County Past and Present"
 linkTitle: "Use of Facial Recognition"
 date: 2020-10-26
 description: >